How the LEIE, GSA/SAM, and State Exclusion Lists Differ; And Why They Need to be Screened

 B. Which States Don’t Separate Exclusion Lists?

-The only States that do not maintain separate exclusion lists are New Mexico, Oklahoma, Rhode Island, South Dakota, Utah and Wisconsin.
+The only States that do not maintain separate exclusion lists are New Mexico, Virginia, Oklahoma, Rhode Island, South Dakota, Utah, and Wisconsin.
 Providers should be aware, however, they these states may have separate agency sanction lists or other centralized lists that they need to screen.
+Visit our interactive map of the current states with separate exclusion lists.

 C. Do all State Lists Have the Same Data?
 Are they all in the Same Format?